Up First

-Up First is a daily news podcast by the American media organization NPR, which releases an episode every weekday at 6 a.m.
-ET, and Saturdays and Sundays by 8 a.m ET.
+Up First is a daily news podcast by the American media organization NPR, which releases an episode every weekday at 6:30 a.m.
+ET, Saturdays at 9 a.m.
+ET, and Sundays by 8 a.m ET.
 Up First gives a brief overview of each news item in its weekday and Saturday episodes, unlike some of NPR's other popular news podcasts which provide a deep exploration of each story.
 The Sunday edition of the podcast varies between originally produced content for the feed and showcasing previously published episodes for NPR's various long-form journalism podcasts.

-The podcast was launched on April 5, 2017 in order to showcase the most prominent stories of the day in a digestible format, and giving hosts the opportunity to discuss current news items with experts.
-The podcast's weekday edition is hosted by Morning Edition hosts A Martínez, Steve Inskeep, and Leila Fadel.
+The podcast was launched on April 5, 2017, in order to showcase the most prominent stories of the day in a digestible format, and giving hosts the opportunity to discuss current news items with experts.
+The podcast's weekday edition is hosted by Morning Edition hosts A Martínez, Steve Inskeep, Leila Fadel, and Michel Martin.
 The podcast expanded to a Saturday edition on November 9, 2019, and is hosted by Weekend Edition Saturday host Scott Simon alongside Weekend Edition Sunday host Ayesha Rascoe.
-Beginning on January 9, 2022, the podcast expanded to a Sunday edition hosted by Rachel Martin, offering extended content in each episode to provide context behind current headlines.
+Beginning on January 9, 2022, the podcast expanded to a Sunday edition now hosted by Ayesha Rascoe offering extended content in each episode to provide context behind current headlines.